SeaDve/uets/README.md

 ### Security

 - Prevents unauthorized entities from entering.
 - Prevents overstay of entities.
+This is useful for parking lots, classrooms, arcade games, etc.

 ### AI Data Analysis